SunTongtongtong/Federated-Learning-in-Computer-Vision/README.md

 ## Transformer Based Framework

 ## From data share point of view:
-**NeurIPS2021 FedCG:Leverage Conditional GAN for Protecting Privacy and Maintaining Competitive Performance in Federated Learning** upload classifier and generator for each client.
+**FedCG:Leverage Conditional GAN for Protecting Privacy and Maintaining Competitive Performance in Federated Learning** upload classifier and generator for each client.
 The server merge the generators and send back.
 ****